Welcome to today's edition of the Rush 24-7 Podcast.

 That's what you've heard from this bunch and the Clinton administration and the drive-by media for 20 years.

-Villains, and yet it is our government that has run up trillions and trillions of dollars in debt.
+And yet, it is our government that has run up trillions and trillions of dollars in debt.

-It is the government, Obama Pelosi Reed, who promised millions of jobs if they could spend trillions of your tax dollars, and they have failed to deliver.
+It is the government, Obama, Pelosi, Reed, who promised millions of jobs that they could spend trillions of your tax dollars.

-Thanks to Obama Pelosi Reed's stimulus bill, we are losing millions of jobs.
+Thanks to Obama-Pelosi-Reed's stimulus bill, we are losing millions of jobs.

 Four straight quarters of economic contraction.